-- When a face is detected, the area frame and the < > > frame will appear on the face for focusing.
+- When a face is detected, the area frame and the < 2> frame will appear on the face for focusing.

-- If multiple faces are detected, < ○>
+- If multiple faces are detected, < ↔

 will be displayed.
-Use the < ○> to
+Use the < ↔

-move the < ○> frame over the face
+to move the < ↔

-you want to focus on.
+frame over the face you want to focus on.

+- You can also tap on the LCD monitor screen to select the face or subject.
+If the subject is not a face, s > will be displayed.